mifkata/listmonk-elixir-client/README.md

 Built with [Req](https://github.com/wojtekmach/req) HTTP client and designed for easy integration into Elixir applications.

+> **Note:** This library is based on the [Python Listmonk client](https://github.com/mikeckennedy/listmonk) by Michael Kennedy, adapted to idiomatic Elixir patterns and conventions.

 ## Features

 - ➕ **Add and manage subscribers** with custom attributes